Skip to content

 # acme-corp-default-tls True acme-corp-default-tls 5m

-# After setting domain_verified = TRUE in database:
+# After setting domain_verified = TRUE:

 kubectl get ingress acme-corp-custom -n node-acme-corp